-If you are a current student, you may print your unofficial transcript at no charge by logging into my.scranton.edu and clicking on 'Self-Service.'
+If you are a current student, you may print your unofficial transcript at no charge by logging into my.scranton.edu and clicking on your Student Advisor Profile Card and clicking on "Academic Transcript" under your profile picture.

 The University of Scranton has authorized Parchment to provide transcript orders for official transcripts via the Web.
-Transcript ordering information can be found on the Office of the Registrar and Academic Services website.
+Transcript ordering information can be found on the Office of the Registrar website.